 The Clark School offers four options for graduate education in robotics: the Master of Science in Systems Engineering, robotics concentration (MSSE), the Master of Engineering in Systems Engineering, robotics concentration (MEngSE), the Master of Engineering in Robotics (MEngRobotics), and the Graduate Certificate in Engineering (CGEN) in Robotics.

 The MSSE degree requires research and a thesis or scholarly paper.
-The MEngSE and MEngRobotics degrees are professional degrees that require coursework only.
+The MEngSE and MEngRobotics degrees are professional degrees offered through Maryland Applied Graduate Engineering that require coursework only.
 The CGEN is a 12-credit certificate designed for working professionals seeking to obtain additional credentials in robotics.
+It also is offered through Maryland Applied Graduate Engineering.

 The curriculum covers fundamental and applied topics in design, modeling, and control of robotic systems as well as planning and perception for autonomous robots.
 Courses cover artificial intelligence, computer vision, motion planning, space and planetary robotics, robot kinematics and dynamics, control, networked robotic systems, robotics at micro- and nano-scale.
 Students are able to tailor their studies in optimization, decision making, and algorithms; performance analysis and design methods; modeling, systems and control; and sensing, vision and perception.